Dubrovnik to Kotor Day Trip: The Complete Guide for the Best Day Out

 These are recommendations of outlets I was lucky enough to try when in Kotor.
 All of them are available for breakfast, lunch and dinner.

-Resto Bar Taraca (££) Just a minute’s walk from the Old Town, near River Gate, this delicious outlet offers various options, including suitable choices for those with dietary requirements.
+- Resto Bar Taraca (££) – Just a minute’s walk from the Old Town, near River Gate, this delicious outlet offers various options, including suitable choices for those with dietary requirements.

 I had their speciality, Taraca breakfast, which was divine!
 It’s also cheap compared to your usual restaurants in Dubrovnik.

-Konoba Scala Santa (££) – Located on the outskirts of the Old Town, this quaint restaurant offers good-sized options and has indoor and outdoor seating.
+- Konoba Scala Santa (££) – Located on the outskirts of the Old Town, this quaint restaurant offers good-sized options and has indoor and outdoor seating.

-I had been recommended this outlet countless times.
+I had been recommended to this outlet countless times.
 I had to see what the fuss was about, and it didn’t disappoint.

-La Catedral Pasta Bar (£) It is a very cheap Italian restaurant located through the streets of Kotor’s Old Town.
+- La Catedral Pasta Bar (£) – It is a very cheap Italian restaurant located through the streets of Kotor’s Old Town.

 It only offers outdoor seating but has a large row of tables suited towards the sunny Mediterranean climate!
 Delicious pasta with an incredible atmosphere.
 Gluten-free options are available.